Alfresco/alfresco-content-app/docs/getting-started.md

 ## CORS

-The ACA already comes with the proxy configuration for Angular CLI to address CORS-related issues for development.
+The Alfresco Content Application comes with the proxy configuration for Angular CLI to address CORS-related issues for development.
-Also, the docker images contain Nginx settings needed for CORS when developing and debugging application locally.
+Also, the docker images contain Nginx settings needed for CORS when developing and debugging an application locally.

 ### Chrome Workaround